 The City creates an Energy Advisory Committee to help reduce the municipal energy consumption.

-The City constructs its first municipal green building, the George Robert White Environmental Conservation Center, and the Mayor appoints a Green Building Task Force to produce a "comprehensive examination of every facet of green building."
+The City constructs its first municipal green building, the George Robert White Environmental Conservation Center, and appoints a Green Building Task Force to produce a "comprehensive examination of every facet of green building."